LieuweJ/tic-tac-dojo/NOTES.md

 - R: Use a type for the board, other than string

 🚧 WIP
-- Player can use a strategy called "Random"
+- Player can use a strategy called "Random".
+This random strategy returns a move which is on an empty cell on the board.

 ⚠️ TODO
 - Game asks players to move until tie or won.